gclem/esp8266_poolex_heatpump_controller/README.md

 # ESP8266 Poolex heatpump UART parser to MQTT

 This project aims to control Poolex heatpump Jetline series.
-This kind of heatpump use UART protocol (no modbus) - at 9600 8N1, with 50 ms (52 with break condition)
+This kind of heatpump use UART protocol (no modbus, no TUYA) - at 9600 8N1, with 50 ms (52 with break condition).

 This project is a personal project - dedicated to understand the communication flow through UART of a Poolex Jetline Selection 95 Pool heatpump and push all system informations to Home Assistant through MQTT.